 Things to Remember

-- All the arguments should be numerical value other-wise we will get #VALUE!.
+- All the arguments should be numerical values.
+Otherwise, we will get #VALUE!
+Error.

-- Array value should contain numbers otherwise we will get #N/A error.
+- The array value should contain numbers.
+Otherwise, we will get a #N/A error.

-- ZTEST can be applied to large data sets.
+- The Z.TEST can be applied to large data sets.